-Is it worth paying for a hot air balloon ride in Bagan?
+Is it worth paying for a hot air balloon in Bagan?
 The long answer is still yes.
 Balloons Over Bagan is the largest employer in Bagan with over 160 employees.
 You can tell that the people who work there absolutely love their jobs.
 Not only that, but they support the locals.
 The company recently helped a village get electricity.
 They even tell the families where they will be landing to help them sell a few trinkets a day (enough to feed their family and pay rent).
 I felt like the experience was well worth the money, but I also left feeling like the company I chose to fly with was helping employ people who might otherwise have a hard time getting by.
-I would 100% recommend Balloons Over Bagan and hot air ballooning in general.
+I would 100% recommend Balloons Over Bagan and riding in a hot air balloon in Bagan in general.

 Thinking about booking a hot air balloon in Bagan?
 Ask any questions in the comments.